Experimental Drawing (Sept – Dec)

 £235

 This ten-week course invites students to explore a wide range of materials and approaches to drawing.
-We work expressively and playfully with a variety of drawing tools including sticks, inks, felt pens, wire, collage, pencils, charcoal and rubbers.
-Working mostly from observation, we use strategies that train the eye to see in new ways.
+Through playful and expressive exercises, we will explore a variety of drawing tools, including sticks, inks, felt pens, wire, collage, pencils, charcoal, and erasers.
+Working primarily from observation, students will learn strategies that train the eye to see in fresh and unexpected ways.

 Student comment about the tutor: